PurpleKingdomGames/indigo/indigo/docs/presentation/shapes.md

----
-id: shapes
-title: Shapes
+# Shapes
----

 Shapes allow you to draw simple graphics without needing images.

 There are four `Shape` types that come shipped with Indigo at the time of writing, although we may add more in the future:

 1. `Shape.Box` - Any rectangle
-1. `Shape.Circle` - A circle centered around a point
+2. `Shape.Circle` - A circle centered around a point
-1. `Shape.Line` - A straight line made of two points
+3. `Shape.Line` - A straight line made of two points
-1. `Shape.Polygon` - An arbitrary shape with up to 16 vertices.
+4. `Shape.Polygon` - An arbitrary shape with up to 16 vertices.

 They all share similar properties: